When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • with aneurysm of the aorta and heart;

-• with hypertensive crisis;
+• during hypertensive crisis;

-• with severe mental disorders.
+• for severe mental disorders.

-Also, doctors identify relative contraindications in the form of:
+Doctors also identify relative contraindications in the form of:

 • cicatricial changes and slight narrowing of the esophagus;

-• severe obesity or wasting;
+• severe obesity or malnutrition;

 • enlargement of the thyroid gland, cervical or retrosternal lymph nodes;